sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Wrap-up talking points

 (Sang)
--   Self-service
--   No need to set up database credentials
+-   Self-service - you don't have to use old service-ticket based system in which you have to send a service request tickte to DBA team for getting database credentials and put them into properties file or even worse into code and then rebuild the app and then deploy

+-   12 factor app - 9.
+Backing Services
+    backing services should be pluggable through
+    configuration without any code change

 -   Correct DataSource bean automatically created depending on where the application gets deployed